SoftUni-Internal/interactive-content/EN/05-While-Loop/06-Summary.md

 ## In this lesson you learned:

 - **While** loop executes a block of code **multiple** times
-   - While the loop condition is true
+   - while the loop condition is true

 ```js
 while (condition) {